 As part of this process, I wanted to publish drafts for my readers, so that they could see how this book took shape.
 One of the interesting functions in Microsoft Word is the ability to ‘compare and merge documents.’
 I figured that this would let me show readers the edits and changes that I made to the book as it developed.

 So, what you hold in your hand is the ‘merged’ document between my first draft and my second draft of the book.
-Text in represents something that was ADDED to the book for the 2.0 draft.
-Text that is red and has a strikethrough is text that was deleted from the first draft, and won’t show up in the second draft.
+Text in red represents something that was ADDED to the book for the 2.0 draft.
+Text that is is text that was deleted from the first draft, and won’t show up in the second draft.
 This isn’t a perfect process, so there are probably some glitches.
 However, this should give you a view of how the book came together and the changes I made.

 The 1.0 draft is the first one I write.
 I write straight through, with little editing at all.
 The 2.0 draft, then, is where I fix any major problems with the book.
 It’s still rough at the end of the 2.0, but by then, I’ve generally figured out how I want things to work, and have beaten out of the book many of its major flaws.